Go shopping for gifts and goodies at Liseberg’s Christmas market. Credit: Peter Kvarnström

 Sweden’s biggest Christmas market at Liseberg

 With half a million yearly visits, Liseberg Amusement Park is Sweden’s most popular Christmas market.
 No wonder.
 It is a truly magical place for all ages, especially during the coldest months when the entire park is transformed in to a beautiful winter wonderland.
 Here, you can dine at the high quality restaurants, meet with Santa and go on the winter-open carousels.
+The park is seasonally open from November 18 to January 7, 2024.

 Fish and shellfish is extra tasty in Gothenburg, like here at Sjömagasinet’s Christmas buffet.
 Credit: Frida Winter